timoklein/redo/README.md

 Update 4:
 Fixed the outgoing weight resets where the mask was generated wrongly and not applied to the outgoing weights.
 See [this issue](https://github.com/timoklein/redo/issues/3).
 Thanks @SaminYeasar!

-## TODOS

-- [x] Check which type of bias reset works better in the ingoing weights
-- [x] Reset outgoing weights momentum
-- [x] Check whether I should reset parts of the Q-function or not.
-- [ ] Finish runs and add 10M step experiments
-- [x] Update README

 ## Citations